 - The General Society in Plymouth keeps copies of documents necessary to prove the lineage.
 All other items will be disposed of.

-One copy of all documentation must be submitted to the Historian.
+One copy of all documentation must be submitted to the Historian, but only after all documentation for a completed application has been assembled.
+You will be informed by a member of the Historian Team where, when and how to send your documentation package.
 These will eventually be deposited in the files of the General Society in Plymouth, Massachusetts.
 Please don’t email your documents as attachments unless we direct you to do so.

 References must be included for each and every event (i.e. each birth, marriage and death) for both persons in each generation, beginning with the third generation.
 Due to the excellent work of the Mayflower Families through Five Generations Project/Silver Book Project of the General Society and its researchers, all of the Mayflower families are represented in print for the first four (MFIP) or five (MF) generations, so these early generations are easy to document.
 If you do not have access to these publications, not to worry, we do.
 Don’t forget to check out Guidelines for Applicants.

 Of the utmost importance is providing proof of the parentage of your line carriers.
-Whenever they are available, we require long form birth, death and marriage records to prove each event in each generation.
+Wherever they are available, Plymouth requires long form birth, death and marriage records which show parents names to prove each event in each generation.

 Please keep the originals of all of your documentation (birth/marriage/death records/certificates, etc.).
 Send us copies only.
 Original copies are not required and should stay with your records.
 Note as well that the copies of your documents don’t need to be certified.

-When ordering vital records, always order the long form records.
+When ordering vital records, always order the long form records which names the parents of the Line Carriers and spouses.
 Short form birth, death and marriage records are fancy little typed certificates which contain the bare minimum of information; what we need is the long form original record which contains much more information.

 References are classified under two headings: primary and secondary.
 Primary documentation in the form of long form birth, marriage and death records, is expected whenever the year and geographic location you are dealing with deems them available.
 Only when these birth/marriage/death records are not available, will other primary sources and secondary sources be considered.
 Examples of each follow in order of preference.